Storing and expressing breast milk

 - Once defrosted use or throw away – breast milk cannot be refrigerated again, hence the importance of freezing in smaller amounts

-- If you would like some more tips or advice, please contact our Careline.
+- If you would like some more tips or advice on expressing and storing breast milk, please contact our Careline.